materialsvirtuallab/nano266/labs/lab3/README.md

 * The `calculation` parameter is set to `relax`, which means we are allowing atoms to move.
-* There is an addition IONS section with `ion_dynamics = 'bfgs'`, which chooses the quasi-Newton minimization method.
+* There are two additional sections: IONS section with `ion_dynamics = 'bfgs'`, and CELL section with `cell_dynamics = 'bfgs'` which chooses the quasi-Newton minimization method.
 * At the end of the atomic positions for Pb and Ti, there are three additional 0s.
 These indicate that the Pb and Ti are not allowed to move in any of the coordinates.
 Conversely, no such restriction is placed on the O atoms, which